jorchube/monitorets/README.md

 **Monitorets** is a small utility application offering a simple and quick view at the usage of several of your computer resources.
 Almost like an applet or a widget for your Linux desktop.

-Choose between Light or Dark theme.
+Choose between Light and Dark theme.
 Or perhaps you prefer to let **Monitorets** follow your system settings.
 Your choice:

 <p align="center">
     <img src="https://github.com/jorchube/monitorets/blob/master/imgs/themeable.png" />
 </p>

-**Monitorets** adapts automatically to the window size to offer you the best view for your systme resources:
+**Monitorets** adapts automatically to the window size to offer you the best view for your system resources:

 <p align="center">
     <img src="https://github.com/jorchube/monitorets/blob/master/imgs/adaptable.png" />
 </p>

-Only keep the information relevant to you:
+Only show the information relevant to you:

 <p align="center">